sambody/inkscape-grid-maker/README.md

 1. Download zip archive from current site (github) to your computer;
 2. Unzip (extract) the archive on your computer;
 3. Open it.
 In the folder grid-maker-extension, you wil find two files: **grid_maker.inx** and **grid_maker.py**.
-Copy these two files into you Inkscape extension folder:
+Copy these two files into your Inkscape extensions folder:

 - on Windows: "C:\Program Files\Inkscape\share\extensions"
 - on Linux: " ~/.config/inkscape/extensions" (where "~" is /home/yourusername/)